remico/YRemote/README.md

 # YRemote
-Simple widget for Garmin vivoactive 3 music watch.
+Simple app for Garmin Vivoactive 3 Music watch.
 Allows basic remote control of the Reaper DAW and YI action camera.